slundberg/personal-homepage/content/author/slundberg/_index.md

 +++

 I am a PhD candidate in the [Paul G. Allen School of Computer Science & Engineering](https://cs.washington.edu) at the [University of Washington](https://washington.edu) working with [Su-In Lee](https://suinlee.cs.washington.edu).
 My research focuses on explainable artificial intelligence and its application to problems in medicine and healthcare.
-This has lead to the development of broadly applicable methods and tools for interpreting complex machine learning models.
+This has led to the development of broadly applicable methods and tools for interpreting complex machine learning models.